 Food plots serve as a big part of what I do each season.
 They can be used to feed deer.
-They can be used to kill deer.
+They can be used to kill deer over.
 It all depends on location, orientation and design.
 But one thing remains constant regardless of the purpose of the plot: You need the right seed for your goals.

 Most people think of sunflowers as a great dove field plot.
 And it is.
 But it’s also good for deer.
 In climates where sunflowers will grow, plant them.
 They’re very high in protein and offer deer a unique food source that your neighbors likely won’t have.
 That’s the name of the game.
 Give deer foods to eat they can’t get elsewhere.

 This warm-season plan is highly attractive for deer and other wildlife.
 I’ve planted sunflowers and experienced incredible luck with them.
 Even small plots draw deer like magnets.
 Beware of over-browsing.
 I recommend planting at least 1 to 2 acres at a time, especially if there aren’t many early season food sources already available.

 How to Plant

 Begin with a soil test.
 Sunflowers can be difficult to grow without adequate soil nutrients.
 If you opt out of a soil test, spread roughly 200 pounds of 10-10-10 or 13-13-13 per acre.
 Spray and bush hog if drilling.
 Spray, bush hog and disc if broadcasting.
 Good seed-to-soil contact is key.